-The Citywide policies are the cumulative effort of many stakeholders who shared their expertise to identify planning practices and strategies that will help move Duluth forward.
+The Citywide policies are the cumulative effort of many stakeholders whose shared expertise identified planning practices and strategies that will help move Duluth forward.
 While this section is specific to the City of Duluth, many of the policies also support regional goals.
 As Metro-Atlanta continues to grow, it is becoming increasing important that local goals and policies align throughout the region to improve the environment, identity, housing, economy, transportation and other critical elements that make Metro-Atlanta a great place to be.